Railroad Track Maintenance and Rehabilitation

 In the late 1800s, the Granite Railway used early strap-iron rails that featured a wooden base atop thin iron strips for added strength.
 The concept was purely experimental, and developers learned on the fly.
 Engineers eventually determined that a dense, hardwood like oak proved the most economical.
 Today’s cross ties are at least 8 – 10 inches thick and about 8 – 10 feet long.

 Today, a revolutionary design of an inverted capital “T” is placed on the ground providing a solid base while the narrow end is the wheels’ guide way.
 Later on, steel, a stronger, more durable material, replaced iron.
 Rail is an essential component of a balanced national transportation system and a globally competitive economy.
-Defining some terms is vital before getting started on the maintenance and rehabilitation of railroad tracks.
+Defining some terms is vital before getting started on railroad track maintenance and rehabilitation.

 Here are some terms you may or may not be familiar with: